Save the date: BORAM XVII MEETING at Virginia Tech: June 20-25, 2022

 Methods that install boron and silicon atoms into carbon-carbon bonds

-Inhibitors of sphingosine kinases and S1P transporters for the potential treatment of multiple sclerosis, metastatic cancers and kidney fibrosis.
+Development of sphingosine kinase (SphK) 1 & 2 inhibitors as medicine for multiple sclerosis, metastatic cancers and kidney fibrosis.

 Medicinal chemistry program to inhibit sphingosine-1-phosphate transport for the treatment of chronic kidney disease and multiple sclerosis.